Workamper FAQ

 How many hours should a Workamper be expected to work for a site plus hookup?

 It is difficult to use the word “typical” when describing any Workamper jobs, including those in campgrounds, because the duties and working conditions can vary so much.
-Workamper jobs in commercial campgrounds can include hosts, activity directors, managers, assistant managers, caretakers, etc. In smaller parks, the host or manager typically wears all of these “hats."
+Workamper jobs in commercial campgrounds can include hosts, activity directors, maintenance, housekeeping, managers, assistant managers, caretakers, etc. In smaller parks, the host or manager typically wears all of these “hats."
+Location also plays a big factor.

 Bottom line: It is up to each Workamper to be selective and to only accept jobs that offer a compensation package that suits his/her needs.